Sankalp-Space/Educase_Assignment/README.md

 Description: Adds a new school to the database.

 3. List Schools

 Endpoint: /listSchools

 Method: GET

 Query Parameters:
-latitude: User's current latitude
-longitude: User's current longitude
+latitude: User's current latitude  , longitude: User's current longitude

 Example:
-Copy code
 GET /listSchools?latitude=37.7749&longitude=-122.4194

 Description: Fetches all schools and returns a sorted list based on proximity to the given latitude and longitude.

 ## Deployment ##